How to Cook Beetroot + 7 Ways To Enjoy Them

 6. Roasted Beet Hummus:

 Although the base for hummus is standard — cooked chickpeas, lemon juice, garlic, and olive or sesame oil — it lends itself to an infinite amount of creativity.
 Some swear by a generous swirl of tahini or a kick of zest, while others can’t fathom the dip without herbs.
 But us?
 We’re all about beets.
 How could anyone resist taking a double dip into something as beautiful as this?
-Get the recipe here.
+Try HelloFresh’s most popular veggie hummus recipes!

 7. Beetroot, Lentil and Goat’s Cheese Salad:

 Wholesome and nourishing, this delicious salad is packed with fresh, good-for-you ingredients that will keep you feeling full.
 Lentils, a good source of iron, are warmed through with shallots and garlic before being stirred through with red wine vinegar and peppery mustard.
 Served with lemon and honey dressed leaves, earthy beetroot and crunchy cucumber, the dish is finished off with crumbled goat’s cheese and chopped walnuts for a quick, healthy recipe, perfect for any night of the week.
-It’s on the menu next week, add it to your box here and get the full recipe here.
+It’s on the menu next week, add it to your box and check how to prepare the beetroot, lentil and goat’s cheese salad.

 Previous post